lorians22/ChickenMap/README.md

 Command line usage can be found under [Usage](#usage), but you shouldn't need to use a command prompt or Terminal anymore!
 To test things out, run the test video by double-clicking the `chicken_map.py` file.
 If this opens in a text editor instead of running the program, double-click `chicken_map_WIN.cmd` on Windows or `chicken_map_MAC.command` on macOS. macOS users will likely encounter a security warning; bypass this by following [these instructions](#macos-gatekeeper-override).

 After testing out the program with the [instructions](#chicken-map-instructions) below, double-click the `options_gui.py` file to edit program options, including choosing the video file to be played.
-A detailed list of program options can be found [here](#options).
-As before, if this opens in a text editor, double-click the `options_gui.cmd` file on Windows or `options_gui.command` file on macOS.
+A detailed list of program options can be found [here](#options_gui).
+As before, if this opens in a text editor, double-click the `options_gui_WIN.cmd` file on Windows or `options_gui_MAC.command` file on macOS.

 ### chicken_map Instructions